 In our weekly stock market preview, we discussed tactics to study data and event analysis for the upcoming week.
-In this post, we will discuss for upcoming week
+In this post, we will discuss for the upcoming week

 - Data and event analysis